What happens on an outdoor dog photoshoot with Nic Bisseker Photography? Your questions answered!

 What if my dog is unpredictable or has some health issues?

-Please tell me about any medical or behavioural issues in advance of the shoot and note these on the session form.
+I ask that you tell me about any medical or behavioural issues in advance of the shoot and note these on the session form.
 We can discuss beforehand whether these are likely to be an issue and how if possible we can work around them.
 You will be responsible for your dog throughout the shoot and I want it to run as smoothly as possible.
 I have a Rhodesian Ridgeback – I understand not all dogs are straightforward.
 Dog photoshoots with me are not stressful.
 We find quiet spots within forests and we work around any issues we have.
 Please do not be afraid to call or write to discuss if you are interested in a session but are nervous.

 What if it rains on the day the shoot is booked?